vmware-labs/vmware-image-builder-action/README.md

 ## Requirements

-Before using this Action you need to have a valid API Token.
+Before using this GitHub Action you need to have a valid API Token.
 Valid tokens can be obtained by [signing up](https://console.cloud.vmware.com) to VMware Cloud Services and following this instructions.

 Once you have a valid api token you will need to set that **API token as a repository secret**.
 Your workflow then needs to make that secret available as an environment variable to the GitHub Action.